-Based on my research into how different filters work, I concluded that a HEPA filter is all you really need to fight particulate air pollution in China.
-Given the fact fancy air purifiers run for 8,000 RMB here in Beijing, and I’m only here for a year, I thought I’d try making my own DIY air purifier.
+Based on my research into how different filters work, I concluded that a HEPA filter is all you really need to make an effective air purifier and fight particulate air pollution somewhere like China or India.
+Given the fact fancy air purifiers run for 8,000 RMB in Beijing, or 100,000 INR in Delhi and most people don’t have that kind of money, I thought I’d try making my own DIY air purifier.

 #1 Buy a fan

 It’s important that it has a flat front so that you can strap the HEPA filter to it.

 Fans with flat fronts usually have a recessed motor unit, so look for that.
 Here’s the one I bought for 58 RMB (about US$8.50):

 For my very first homemade air filter, I first bought this one for 108 RMB:

 Since then, I tested HEPAs from all the manufacturers I could find to see if I could make an even more effective DIY air filter, and found one that captures more particles and has better air flow.
 Because I buy it in bulk and ship it through the shop for my social enterprise I set up, it costs less (75 RMB) than that first HEPA I bought.
 I’ve tested this HEPA filter with my particle counter, so I know it works.

 #3 Pull the grating off the front of the fan

 This is where the DIY fun starts!
 It helps if you have pliers for this.
 Then turn the power setting to 3 and pull the knob off – we’ll be using this DIY air purifier on the highest setting.

 The knob gets in the way of the HEPA.
 Without the knob, I turn my DIY air purifier on and off by plugging and unplugging it.